omersha/omersha.github.io/_posts/2016-09-26-random-integers.md

 <div><p>
-This idea, however, can be turned into a useful algorithm nonetheless, and it can also provide some further insights about the interaction between the numerical precision used for the probabilities, the entropy $H_2(\vec{p})$ and number of categories $n$.
+This idea, however, can be turned into a useful algorithm nonetheless, and it can also provide some further insights regarding the interaction between the numerical precision used for the probabilities, the entropy $H_2(\vec{p})$ and number of categories $n$.
 The key is to observe that the length of the array described above depends on all of those 3 factors: The length must obviously be